Monte Rosa

 Monte Rosa (Note: /it/; Mont Roeusa /lmo/; de Gletscher or de Gorner; Mont Reusa; Mont Rose /fr/; Monte Rosa.) is a mountain massif in the eastern part of the Pennine Alps, on the border between Italy (Piedmont and Aosta Valley) and Switzerland (Valais).
 The highest peak of the massif, amongst several peaks of over 4000 m, is the Dufourspitze (4634 m), the second highest mountain in the Alps and western Europe, after Mont Blanc.
-The east face of the Monte Rosa towards Italy has a height of about 2,400 m and is the highest mountain wall of the Alps.

-The group is on the watershed between the Rhône and Po basins and has a topographic prominence of 2165 m which is ranked fifth in the Alps.
+The group is on the watershed between the Rhône and Po basins and has a topographic prominence of 2165 m, which is ranked fifth in the Alps.

-The Monte Rosa massif has four faces.
-Three are in Italy: the Liskamm heading above the Val de Gressoney; the Valsesian face above Alagna Valsesia at the upper part of the Valle della Sesia; and the steep, big east wall above Macugnaga in the Valle Anzasca.
-The Swiss north-western face has several glaciers (with one of the largest Alpine glaciers) flowing towards the Mattertal with Zermatt.
+The Monte Rosa massif has four faces: the Liskamm heading above the Val de Gressoney; the Valsesian face above Alagna Valsesia at the upper part of the Valle della Sesia; the east wall above Macugnaga in the Valle Anzasca; and the north-western flowing towards the Mattertal with Zermatt, which has one of the largest Alpine glaciers.

 Its main summit, named Dufourspitze in honor of the surveyor Guillaume-Henri Dufour and wholly located in Switzerland, culminates at 4634 m and is followed by the five nearly equally high subsidiary summits of Dunantspitze, Grenzgipfel, Nordend, Zumsteinspitze, and Signalkuppe.
 Some other peaks over 4000 m, such as Piramide Vincent, Punta Giordani, and Corno Nero, are wholly in Italy.
 Monte Rosa is the highest mountain in both Switzerland and the Pennine Alps and is also the second-highest mountain in the Alps and in Europe outside of the Caucasus.